umccr/rems-umccr/README.md

 # REMS

-A CDK stack and Dockerfile for deploying REMS using configuration suitable for UMCCR.
+A CDK stack for deploying REMS into an AWS environment.

 The CDK stack sets up a standalone VPC with REMS Docker images running in Fargate in a private subnet.
+Public access is then provided via an SSL application load balancer.

+The stack has a switch that alters deployment from a simple single container/db to `highlyAvailable`
+(2 containers running in different availability zones with a Postgres cluster).

-Access is then provided on an SSL application load balancer.
-The CDK stack can be deployed, destroyed etc using `rems-cdk.sh`.
+The CDK stack can be deployed, destroyed etc using a thin wrapper around the CDK binary - `rems-cdk.sh`.

 A lambda is also created for easy execution of REMS control 'cmds' such as "migrate" etc - and this lambda can be launched from the accompanying `rems-cmd.sh`.

+## Getting Started

+There are some AWS infrastructure that need to be setup prior to installing REMS.

+1. An AWS account
+1. A CloudMap namespace
+1. A domain name (and corresponding zone) installed into Route 53
+1. An SSL certificate installed matching the above domain name
+1. A SES setup allowing sending emails

+All the above infrastructure is slow to set up and tear down - and is often shared across multiple software stacks - so we do not attempt to construct them as part of the CDK.
+Instead we record their values in a couple of configuration spots.

+### CloudMap Namespace

+Create a CloudMap namespace (API mode) and enter the namespace name into the file

+`rems-cloudmap-namespace.txt`

+This namespace is the glue that binds various separate services together and allows them to locate each other.

+### A Domain Name in Route 53

+### An SSL Certificate

+### An SES

-## AWS
+## AWS Architecture

 ```mermaid
 graph TD